tcltk/tcl/doc/markdown/CrtAlias.md

 : Name of child interpreter to create or manipulate.

 [isSafe]{.carg .in type="int"}
-: If non-zero, a .QW safe child that is suitable for running untrusted code is created, otherwise a trusted child is created.
+: If non-zero, a "safe" child that is suitable for running untrusted code is created, otherwise a trusted child is created.

 [\*childInterp]{.carg .in type="Tcl_Interp"}
 : Interpreter to use for creating the source command for an alias (see below).